unibe-geodata-modelling/2018-volcanic-ash-plume/README.md

 _Attention: The only supported data format is the NetCDF-format!_

-**Manual Parametrisation or Eyjafjallajökull Parametrisation:** Choices related to eruption characteristics
+**Manual Parameterisation or Eyjafjallajökull Parameterisation:** Choices related to eruption characteristics

 The **Manual** mode allows the complete specification of all parameters needed to calculate the erupted ash concentration.
 This includes the _geographic location_ of the volcano, the _plume height_, the _durance_ of the eruption, the _mass fraction_